 Raising children can be tough, especially for first time parents.
 But even for the seasoned, things often change a little when the first girl comes along.
-Sometimes, they’re a bit more complicated than boys, and that’s perfectly OK.
+Sometimes, raising girls can be a bit more complicated, and that’s perfectly OK.

 But if you need a little help, here are eight vital rules for raising girls that every parent should know:

 It’s important to teach your daughter the value of saving money, as well as show her the consequences of spending money on things she doesn’t really need.
 Sure, it’s fun to splurge every once in a while, but if you can teach her the value of money, she won’t have to depend on anyone in the future to take care of her financially.

 2. Don’t let her grow up too fast

 Make sure your daughter gets the chance to enjoy being a kid for as long as possible.
 Today’s society pushes makeup, hair products and fashionable clothes on young girls, at a time when all they should be worrying about is how late they can stay up to play.
 Set boundaries, and don’t let your daughter grow up too fast.

 As parents, you set the first example of self-love and self-acceptance.
 Speak kindly about your own body in front of your daughter, and don’t body tease or talk negatively about weight.
 At just a few years old, your daughter is already aware of her body size and society’s view of what’s beautiful.
 Remind her that she is beautiful, that being healthy is important, and set a good example of self-love and self-acceptance.